-- a. threatening or causing physical harm; - b. extreme verbal, emotional, or psychological abuse; or
+- a. threatening or causing physical harm;

+- b. extreme verbal, emotional, or psychological abuse; or

+- c. other conduct which threatens or endangers the health or safety of any person or damages their property.

-3. Discrimination, defined as:
+- 3. Discrimination, defined as:

 - a. actions that deprive, limit, or deny

 - b. other members of the community

 - c. of educational or employment access, benefits, or opportunities,

 - d. including disparate treatment.

-4. Intimidation, defined as:
+- 4. Intimidation, defined as:

-- a. implied threats or - b. acts that cause the Complainant reasonable fear of harm.
+- a. implied threats or

+- b. acts that cause the Complainant reasonable fear of harm.

-5. Bullying17, defined as:
+- 5. Bullying, defined as:

-- a. repeated and/or severe aggressive behavior - that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the Complainant.
+- a. repeated and/or severe aggressive behavior

+- b. that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the Complainant.